Skip to main content

 Diffraction

 Diffraction is the bending of waves around obstacles and the spreading of waves when they pass through narrow openings.
 In the context of light, diffraction patterns are created when light waves encounter a slit, leading to regions of constructive and destructive interference.
-The width of the slit relative to the wavelength of the light significantly influences the diffraction pattern observed on a screen.
+The width of the slit and the wavelength of the light are critical factors that determine the extent of diffraction.

 Recommended video: